Department of Virology, Immunology & Microbiology Graduate Student Guide

 • 1 other member with a faculty appointment in the Division of Graduate Medical Sciences (preferably from outside the Department of Virology, Immunology & Microbiology)

 It is the student’s responsibility to schedule their committee meetings.
 Drs.
-Deole, Davey and Kathy Marinelli should be notified by E-mail at rdeole@bu.edu, radavey@bu.edu, and kfurness@bu.edu, respectively of the date, time, and place of each meeting as soon as the meeting is set but no later than 2 weeks prior to the meeting.
+Deole, Davey and Kathy Marinelli should be notified by E-mail at rdeole@bu.eduradavey@bu.edu, and kfurness@bu.edu, respectively of the date, time, and place of each meeting as soon as the meeting is set but no later than 2 weeks prior to the meeting.
 Kathy can help with room bookings if necessary.
-Drs.
-Deole, Davey and Kathy should also be notified of any changes in meetings.
+If it is impossible for all committee members to agree on a meeting date, it is better to schedule a meeting in the absence of one committee member (not the advisor or committee chair) than to postpone committee meetings for months.

-In general, it is best for students to have their subsequent committee meetings following their Departmental seminars, but since this is not always possible, it is acceptable to schedule each on a separate day.
-Also, it is inevitable that at some point there will be scheduling conflicts with committee members that will make it impossible for all committee members to agree on a meeting date.
-It is better to schedule a meeting in the absence of one committee member (not the advisor or committee chair) than to postpone committee meetings for months.
 At least three days prior to each subsequent committee meeting, each student should provide members of the committee and Drs.
-Deole and Davey with a brief outline of the student’s research progress.
+Deole and Davey with a brief outline of their research progress.
 The outline should include each of the specific aims and the progress that has been made to date in addressing those aims.
-It should also include the future studies that the student plans to carry out to address the aims.
-In essence, the outline should be a running compilation of the student’s dissertation research.
+It should also include the future studies that are planned to address the aims.
 The student should be sure to indicate how they have addressed issues or concerns raised at the previous meeting.
 This outline should be kept brief (no more than 1-2 pages).
 Experimental findings should be included separately as figures and/or tables.
+If there is a significant change in research directions, the student should supplement the report with a brief background and rationale section to explain the change in research direction.

-At the conclusion of each committee meeting, the committee chair and the student will review the meeting.
+At the conclusion of each committee meeting, the committee chair and the student will review comments raised in the meeting.
 It will be the responsibility of the student to prepare a short report summarizing the meeting.
-The student will forward the summary to the committee chair for additional review, comments, time frame for the next committee meeting, and approval.
+The student should forward the summary to the committee chair for additional review, comments, time frame for the next committee meeting, and approval.
 The committee chair will email the final and approved summary to Kathy Marinelli (kfurness@bu.edu) who will distribute copies to the student, committee members, and Dr. Deole.

-DISSERTATION
+DISSERTATION AND DEFENSE

-There are some very specific deadlines to be met, which if missed could delay the final oral examination.
+Ph.D. degrees are awarded three times a year, January, May and September.
+There are specific deadlines to be met for each of these degree award dates, which if missed could delay the final oral examination and the degree award.
 Many of these are set by the registrar’s office and are not flexible.
 Advice on dissertation preparation and a deadline calendar can be found at the following URL: https://www.bumc.bu.edu/gms/students/research-thesis-dissertation/ “General Research, Thesis and Dissertation Information” “PhD completion of degree checklist”.
+Students are encouraged to reach out to Dr. Deole 10 months before they plan to defend their dissertations to determine what is required.

 GRADUATE STUDENT AWARDS